We adore Mexico. Just look at how much we’ve written about it!

 The flying time from New York City to Cancun is a little over 4 hours.
 (By contrast, it would take you more than 5 hours to reach Puerto Vallarta).
 From Chicago, it takes about 3 hours and 45 minutes to reach Cancun.

-Once on the ground in Mexico, the Cancun airport is 30 minutes from downtown, so taking public transportation, like a bus, is certainly easy.
+Once on the ground in Mexico, the Cancun airport is 30 minutes from downtown.

 Otherwise, Uber and taxis are everywhere.
-And many resorts offer airport transfers.
+And many resorts offer airport transfers too.

 Puerto Vallarta also has an international airport, the Licenciado Gustavo Díaz Ordaz International Airport (PVR).